Fantasia 2000: Box office

-Fantasia 2000 first opened in IMAX theatres for a four-month run from January 1 to April 30, 2000, becoming the first animated feature-length film shown in the format.
+Fantasia 2000 first opened in IMAX theaters for a four-month run from January 1 to April 30, 2000, becoming the first animated feature-length film shown in the format.
 The idea to release it in IMAX first originated from Dick Cook during meetings the studio had about the best way to create "a sense of event" for the film.
 Roy Disney believed its uniqueness from typical feature films gave it a psychological advantage.
 A temporary 622-seat theatre costing almost $4 million was built in four weeks for its Los Angeles run as Disney was unable to reach an agreement to only have the film shown during the four months at the city's sole IMAX theater at the time at the California Science Center.
 Disney enforced the exclusive screening rule on the other IMAX cinemas that showed the film which limited its release.
 Each theater was decorated with a museum-like exhibit with educational material and large displays.

 After opening at 75 theaters worldwide, the film grossed over $2.2 million in 54 cinemas in North America in its opening weekend, averaging $41,481 per theater, and $842,000 from 21 screens in 14 markets.
 It set new records for the highest gross for any IMAX engagement and surpassed the highest weekly total for any previously released IMAX film.
 Its three-day worldwide gross surpassed $3.8 million, setting further records at 18 venues worldwide.
 Fantasia 2000 grossed a worldwide total of $21.1 million in 30 days, and $64.5 million at the end of its IMAX run.

-Following its release in 1,313 regular theatres in the United States on June 16, 2000, the film grossed an additional $2.8 million in its opening weekend that ranked eleventh at the box office.
+Following its release in 1,313 regular theaters in the United States on June 16, 2000, the film grossed an additional $2.8 million in its opening weekend that ranked eleventh at the box office.
 This followed nearly half a year of release in the IMAX format, possibly blunting the amount earned in the weekends of wide release.
 Fantasia 2000 has earned a total worldwide gross of over $90.8 million since its release, with $60.7 million of that total from the U.S. market, and the rest through foreign box office sales.
 The film had cost around $90 million and was viewed by Eisner as Roy Disney's "folly".